beeper/sdk-docs/Widgets.md

   - You must use React, but you don't need to use NextJS.
 If there's another framework you prefer, use the code inside of the example project as a reference.
 - `app/page.tsx` is rendered when you open your widget.
 - In order to access data inside of a chat, you'll need to add code inside your widget to request permissions.
 In `page.tsx`, there's an example of that; just modify the `capabilities` array to suit your needs.
 - We recommend [Vercel](https://vercel.com/) for deploying your widget so others can use it.
-Push your code to a GitHub repo, link it to Vercel, and they'll generate a URL you can share.
+Push your code to a GitHub repo, create an app in Vercel, and add the widget in Beeper Desktop using the Vercel URL.

 # API Documentation

 ## Background Info on Matrix

 The Matrix chat protocol consists of `events`.
 Events represent data inside a chat, such as a message, reaction, or list of participants.
 Each chat in Matrix is called a `room`.
 Events are split into two types: room events and state events.

 In Beeper, the list of chat messages in a room is called a `timeline`.
 Room events represent events inside of that timeline that happen one after another.
 For example, messages being sent, messages being deleted, or reactions being applied.
 State events represent the current state of a room, for example, the title and the list of participants.
 State events have a single current value.